jasjitajimal/practice_sql/README.md

 # practice_sql
-This is practice repository for learning SQL
+This is practice repository for learning SQL.